AdobeDocs/audience-manager.en/help/using/reporting/audience-optimization-reports/metadata-files-intro/datafiles-intro.md

 In the file contents:

 * The header labels must appear in the order as shown in the table below.
 Impressions and clicks use the same labels.
 Conversion files contain extra headers.
-* If you don't have data for a particular column, populate that field with a `NULL` object or `-1`.
+* If you don't have data for a particular column, populate that field with a `-1`.

 * Files *must* end with a version number.
 The current version is 1.1.
 * Separate file headers and contents with the non-printing ASCII 001 character.
 If you cannot use ASCII 001, then separate the headers and data with a tab delimiter.
 As these are non-printing characters, the syntax example above shows a pipe `"|"` for display purposes only.